bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS allows the developer to design UI, describe logic and create style in javascript without needing to manipulate html or css.
+The desiger is directly manipulating the DOM.
+This solves problems of classname confusion and allows the designer to add API elements directly into the components created.

 1. Describe component state.

+component state is an object of a set of observable properties that control the behavior of the component. the state of a component is an object that holds some information that may change over the lifetime of the component.

 1. Describe props.

+Props is a special keyword in React that stand for properties.
+It passes data from one component to another.
+Props can only be passed from parent to child.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside fo the scope of the current funciton that's being executed.
+These can include: API requests to backend service, calls to an authentication service and error tracking.
+The side effect is used to change the state or the props in that if you click on a button in a site that asks you to click if you are married, this will call a side effect that will change the data on the page.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.